 Common Spinal Injury Terminology - What does it all mean?

 Spinal discomfort can prove disruptive to everyday activity for patients of all ages.
-With a legion of information and sources at your disposal it can be easy to confuse and misdiagnose ailments.
-However, we hope to clarify some of the most common spinal injuries as well as the treatment methods we can institute in order to get you back to full health.
+With a legion of information and sources at your disposal, it can be easy to confuse and misdiagnose ailments.
+However, we hope to clarify the most common spinal injuries and the treatment methods we can use to help you return to full health.

 In this two-part blog series, we will briefly dive into some of the most common diagnoses you may have received in regards to your spinal suffering.
-We will first define the terminology and will then discuss methods of treatment we can provide as a multi-disciplined sports medicine office.
+We will first define the terminology and then discuss the methods of treatment we can provide as a multidisciplinary sports medicine office.

 Let’s start with the terminology.
 Spondylosis, spondylolysis, spondylolisthesis, and spinal stenosis are some of the most common diagnoses you may have encountered.
 These terms are easy to confuse.
 After all, when receiving any sort of diagnosis, the terminology can be very overwhelming.